sahib/rmlint/docs/rmlint.1.rst

 We advise new users to have a short look at all options ``rmlint`` has to offer, and maybe test some examples before letting it run on productive data.
 WRONG ASSUMPTIONS ARE THE BIGGEST ENEMY OF YOUR DATA.
-There are some extended example at the end of this manual, but each option that is not self-explanatory will also try to give examples.
+There are some extended examples at the end of this manual, but each option that is not self-explanatory will also try to give examples.

 OPTIONS